Among the most famous artwork in Rome’s Villa Borghese are Caravaggio paintings spanning the career of this brilliant but volatile painter.

 Caravaggio paintings in the initial phase of his career feature still lifes and people often found on the street, like cardcheats or cardsharps, fortune-tellers, and beggars.
-His style was equally pioneering: Caravaggio eschewed initial sketches and painted directly onto the canvas.
+His style was equally pioneering: Caravaggio made no initial sketches and painted directly on the canvas.

 Regardless of his less academic and formal style, Caravaggio developed a core of faithful Roman patrons.
-Among the most significant of these was the legendary art patron Scipione Borghese (1576-1633), whose uncle, Camillo Borghese (1552-1621), became Pope Paul V in 1605.
+Among these were the legendary art patron Scipione Borghese (1576-1633), whose uncle, Camillo Borghese (1552-1621), became Pope Paul V in 1605.
 Shortly thereafter, the new Pope gave his favorite nephew the title of Cardinal.

 The remarkabe Caravaggio paintings in the Villa Borghese include these famous paintings:

 Boy with a Basket of Fruit, ca. 1593-94